ish-xyz/go-kubetest/README.md

 ### Test Definition

 As mentioned above TestDefinition is a CRD.
 It has 3 required "fields": setup, teardown, assert.
-Although, the fields are required, there's no requirement in the fields content.
-Let me explain this point with an example.
+Although, the fields are required, they can be empty.
+This is what I have defined as "soft test".
+Let me explain with an example.

-The following is a TestDefinition that **only** ensures that a set of resources are present within a Kubernetes cluster:
+The following is a TestDefinition (soft test) that **only** ensures that a set of resources are present within a Kubernetes cluster:

 ```
 apiVersion: go-kubetest.io/v1